 We also know that elements of Coburg's unique local character are deeply loved, such as its affordable cultural food offering, the colour that the Schoolhouse Studios artists have brought to the area, the landscaping and cycle facilities of the new Station Precinct, the cluster of Middle Eastern shops, and the coffee culture of Victoria Mall.

-The Coburg Conversation is an invitation to the community to go deeper in telling us what they cherish about the Coburg of today, and what they hope for the Coburg of tomorrow.
+The Coburg Conversation was an invitation to the community to go deeper in telling us what they cherish about the Coburg of today, and what they hope for the Coburg of tomorrow.

 We have already made a plan for the first of the Council-owned spaces, to create a health and community services precinct, following extensive community engagement in 2021, and securing a partner who can deliver this project.
 The health precinct will be located on Bell Street next to the Coburg Civic Centre.